MartinHasal/RetinaVesselSeg_tf/README.md

 2. Download the data to `.\datasets` folder
 3. run command  `python .\data_processing.py -s` in main folder.
 It creates `data_paths.csv` file with structure `NAME, DATASET_NAME, PATH_TO_ORIGINAL_IMAGE, MASK`
 Alternative name of csv,e.g., *data.csv*, is also possible by  `python .\data_processing.py -c 'data.csv'`.
-By default `data_paths.csv` does not contain HRF dataset (3504 x 2336, creates huge dataset in pathed algorithm) to paths.
+By default `data_paths.csv` does not contain HRF dataset (its high-resolutio 3504 x 2336, creates huge training dataset in pathed algorithm) to paths.
 It can be add by `python .\data_processing.py -b` argument.
-4. In the folder run command `pipelines/pipeline_unet_vgg16.py --db_csv data_paths.csv`
+4. In the root folder run command `pipelines/pipeline_unet_vgg16.py --db_csv data_paths.csv`

 # Advanced description
 ## Dataset creation